Lokankara/Quiz/src/main/resources/quiz-set_1.md

 ---

-## 32. Which Amazon EC2 pricing option provides the largest discounts when you reserve capacity for a 1 or 3 year term?
+## 32. Which Amazon EC2 pricing answers provides the largest discounts when you reserve capacity for a 1 or 3 year term?

 - Reserved Instances
 - Dedicated Instances